anna-jana/cellular-automata-2d/README.md

 ## Cellular Automata 2D

-Old (even if the repo. isn't that old), messy code for 2D Cellular Automata (also stochastic ones) in Haskell.
+Code for 2D Cellular Automata (also stochastic ones) in Haskell.

 ### Install
 No cabal file.